rnts08/eth-watchtower/README.md

 - `rpc`: List of WebSocket URLs for Ethereum nodes (supports failover).
 - `events`: Toggles for specific event types (`transfers`, `liquidity`, `trades`).
 - `dexes`: List of DEX event topics to watch.
+- `whale_threshold`: Minimum value (in Wei) to flag a transfer as a "WhaleTransfer".
 - `contracts`: List of specific contracts to monitor with associated metadata.

 ## Building